-The only real effort required is your willingness to stir the contents of the pan every now and then, for up to an hour.
+The only effort required is your willingness to stir the contents of the pan every now and then, for up to an hour.

 CARROT HALVA (Adapted from a Madhur Jaffrey recipe)